USS Wahoo (SS-238): Fourth patrol, February – April 1943

 On 23 February 1943, Wahoo got underway for Midway Island, where she arrived four days later, topped off her fuel tanks, and headed for her patrol area.
 For Wahoos fourth patrol, Morton was assigned to the extreme northern reaches of the Yellow Sea, in the vicinity of the Yalu River and Dairen, an area never before patrolled by U.S. submarines.
 One reason for this was the water was shallow, averaging 120 ft.
-While en route to her patrol area, she conducted training dives, fire control drills, and battle surface drills.
+While en route to her patrol area, she conducted training dives, fire-control drills, and battle-surface drills.
 She had the unique experience of making the entire passage to the East China Sea without sighting a single aircraft, thus making most of the trip surfaced.
 On 11 March, Wahoo arrived in her assigned area along the Nagasaki-Formosa and Shimonoseki-Formosa shipping routes.

 On 19 March 1943, the shooting began with a freighter identified as Zogen Maru.
-A single torpedo hit broke the target in two; the aft end sank immediately, and the bow sank two minutes later.
-There were no survivors.
+A single torpedo hit broke the target in two; the aft end sank immediately, and the bow sank two minutes later, with no survivors.
 Four hours later, Wahoo sighted another freighter, Kowa Maru, and launched two torpedoes.
 The first hit under the target's foremast with a terrific blast, leaving a tremendous hole in her side, but the bow remained intact.
-The second torpedo hit amidships, but it was a dud and did not explode.
+The second torpedo hit amidships, but as a dud, it did not explode.
 Two more torpedoes were fired, but the freighter maneuvered to avoid them.